How it works

 Funds raised may go to Aspect's world-class research program, adult community services, autism friendly equipment and necessities for our schools, as well as early childhood support.

 Setting up an online fundraising page is the easiest way to start fundraising.

 For offline fundraising activities, you will need an Authority to Fundraise letter which allows you to fundraise on behalf of Aspect.
-If you are not creating an online page please contact the Community Fundraising team at firstname.lastname@example.org or fill in your Fundraising Proposal here with your planned fundraising activity and return it back to us.
+If you are not creating an online page, please contact the Community Fundraising team at email@example.com or fill in your Fundraising Proposal with your planned fundraising activity and email it to us.

 You can also call us on 1800 288 476 (AUTISM).